Documentation Guide

 • Breathe: Connects Doxygen and Sphinx, allowing Sphinx to use the XML files generated by Doxygen

-• Exhale: Automatically builds pages for all the classes and functions in the codebase
+• Exhale: Automatically builds pages for all the classes and functions in the codebase and integrates them into Sphinx

 Adding New Documentation